Table of Contents

 Step 2: Assign charges on the R groups and N and C-terminal functional groups based on their pKa’s in a pH of 12.5.

 The N-terminus will be in the uncharged NH2 form.
 Glutamate will have a negative charge because its pKa is 4.0.
 Valine will not have a charge, but the C-terminus will have a negative charge because its pKa is 2.0.
-Arginine will have will have a charge of +0.5 because its pKa is equal to the pH of the solution.
+Arginine will have a charge of +0.5 because its pKa is equal to the pH of the solution.
 This means that half of the time it will be protonated (which would give it a +1 charge), and half the time it will not (a neutral charge).

 Step 3: Add up your charges.